sclosaf/hyprlandDots/ricing.md

 ### Waybar

-Script per ogni info
+- Script for each info
 - Add caffeine
 - Script for turning waybar
 - Bluetooth
 - Number of workspaces
+- Widget for cheatsheet

 ### NeoVim

 - Colors
 - Lazy package manager
-- Plugins and video spunto
+- Plugins and videos for ideas
 - Shortcuts and vim motions
 - Macro